leonawicz/memery/cran-comments.md

 This is an update release.

-* Maintainer email address change.
-* Fixes to meet CRAN requirements and policies.
+* CRAN-related fixes: fix exampels and unit tests where graphics device not available.